 Ed Adams - stayed at our house when he won the 1987 Star World's Championship in Chicago.
 He surprised me when he was there.
 I flipped on the lights in the dark living room one evening and he was on the floor doing stretching yoga type moves after a day of racing.
 He has won in Snipes, J/24's, Lasers, Lightnings, amongst other boats.
 Today he is a writer and professionally coaches many sailors.

 Colin Beashel - we bought our current boat from him, and she is still fast.
-Colin is Australian having won a World's Championship in Portoroz, Slovenia and an Olympic Bronze Medal in Sailing in Atlanta, GA.
+Colin is Australian having won a World's Championship in Portoroz, Slovenia and an Olympic Bronze Medal in Sailing in Atlanta, GA in 1996.
 Just a nice guy!

 George Szabo - A world's champion in the Star Class, from California is the most laid back, easy going, mellow guy I've met who sails at the highest levels in the sport.
 He has the Californian sandy blond hair look.
 I helped organize an event where we hired George to coach the entire fleet during a weekend of racing.
 His coaching did well for us, one week later we won a race in a National Championship using the techniques George had recommended we try.
 His coaching works!

 Get into sailing, and meet the hero's in the sport.
 There's a ton of nice people to meet!